BurntSushi/nakala/doc/SCRATCH.md

 backup file and the new log is written to the actual log file.
 Once complete, the backup file is removed.
 When opening a Nakala index, this backup file must be checked for, and if it exists, a recovery process must be initiated.

+More: transaction log should just be a sequence of commits.
+Reading it requires reading through all of them.
+Each commit has a checksum.
+If the reader can't read a commit, then it stops there and initiates a recovery process, which removes everything after the last valid commit found.
+This is legal because an invalid commit implies that it never finished completing the commit and therefore never returned success to the caller.